syedraza04/interviewQuestions/README.md

 1. What is the purpose of NgModule??

    @NgModule takes a metadata object that tells Angular how to compile and run module code.
-It identifies the module's own components, directives, and pipes, making some of them public so external components can use them. @NgModule may add service providers to the application dependency injectors
+It identifies the module's own components, directives, and pipes, making some of them public so external components can use them.

+   @NgModule may add service providers to the application dependency injectors

 2. How do you decide to create a new NgModule?

    If the part of the app in becomes big contains the directives, services, components, interceptors then its a good idea to make a separate module and import it in the root module of the app

-3. What would you have in a shared module? service like the service that makes http calls, custom directive,pipes
+3. What would you have in a shared module?

+   Service like the service that makes http calls, custom directive,pipes

 4. What is the purpose of exports in a NgModule?

    Export this NgModule's classes so they can be imported and used by components of other modules

    An NgModule is a class decorated with @NgModule metadata.
 The metadata do the following:

-Declare which components, directives, and pipes belong to the module.
+   - Declare which components, directives, and pipes belong to the module.
-Make some of those classes public so that other component templates can use them.
+   - Make some of those classes public so that other component templates can use them.
-Import other modules with the components, directives, and pipes needed by the components in this module.
+   - Import other modules with the components, directives, and pipes needed by the components in this module.
-Provide services at the application level that any application component can use.
+   - Provide services at the application level that any application component can use.

 5. Angular 2 Modules vs. JavaScript Modules